Publications

 click this art to regenerate it

 I whipped up this little piece of art that changes every time you click on it.
-You’ll stumble upon mesmerizing patterns that bring to mind the stunning intricacies of stained glass and the enchanting aura of ancient doors and catholic church windows.

-I am grateful for the opportunity to collaborate with these exceptional scientists and colleagues on my publications: Dustin Scheinost, Amin Karbasi, Margaret L Westwater, Xenophon Papademetris, Qinghao Liang, Matthew Rosenblatt, Stephanie Noble, Maya Foster, Raimundo Rodriguez, Brendan Adkinson, Jean Ye, Huili Sun, Chris Camp, Michael Farruggia, Link Tejavibulya, Wei Dai, Rongtao Jiang, Angeliki Pollatou, Heshaam Faili, Shayan A. Tabrizi, Hamed Zamani, Azadeh Shakery, and W Bruce Croft.
+I am grateful for the opportunity to collaborate with these exceptional scientists and colleagues on my publications: Dustin Scheinost, Amin Karbasi, Margaret L Westwater, Xenophon Papademetris, Qinghao Liang, Matthew Rosenblatt, Stephanie Noble, Maya Foster, Raimundo Rodriguez, Brendan Adkinson, Church Doors Jean Ye, Huili Sun, Chris Camp, Michael Farruggia, Link Tejavibulya, Wei Dai, Rongtao Jiang, Angeliki Pollatou, Heshaam Faili, Shayan A. Tabrizi, Hamed Zamani, Azadeh Shakery, and W Bruce Croft.

 Additional collaborators include Valeria Pena Trujillo, Camilo Jaimes, Lilla Zöllei, Malte Hoffmann, Corey Horien, Abigail S Greene, Kangjoo Lee, Daniel S Barron, Siyuan Gao, David O’Connor, Mehraveh Salehi, Xilin Shen, Evelyn MR Lake, R Todd Constable, and Bruce Fischl.